CRC 1182 Young Investigator Award

-- Evaluation by members of the Scientific Advisory Board (SAB).
+- Evaluation by selected Principal Investigators of the CRC 1182..

 - Final decision by the Steering Committee members of the CRC 1182.

-- The Young-Investigator-Award will be awarded at the CRC 1182 retreat in May 2018.
+- The Young-Investigator-Award will be awarded in November 2019.

 * Funding can only be used for CRC 1182 related projects and won’t be transmitted directly to the awardee.

 Dr. Felix Sommer (CAU, Institute of Clinical Molecular Biology)

 Projekttitle: Towards an in vitro model of the intestinal epithelial barrier: effects of protein energy

 malnutrition and single microbial factors

 Georgios Marinos (CAU, Institute for Experimental Medicine)